ashfurrow/blog/source/blog/2019-07-03-metrics-for-the-unmeasurable-mood.html.markdown

 My metrics have become more and more filled-in over time – I've just gotten better at hitting them.
 Since starting in January, I've continuously adjusted the metrics, too.
 When I decided I wanted to improve my diet, I added a metric of "≤ 1 junk food" and, when I was finished taking my anti-depressants, I removed the "took my medication on time" metric.
 This flexibility has been really helpful.

 I've thought about correlating my average [mood measurements](https://github.com/KrauseFx/mood) with the spreadsheet, but I don't think that would be that useful.
-I actually originally had a complex (omg spreadsheet are hard!) formula to give me a "grade" for each day, but I never paid attention to it.
+I actually originally had a complex (omg spreadsheets are hard!) formula to give me a "grade" for each day, but I never paid attention to it.
 Like, at all.
 The picture was enough.
 So what's going on?

 Well, to relate things back to business again, let's think about sprint planning.
 On my team at Artsy, our _primary_ goal when estimating the complexity of tickets is _not_ to accurately plan a sprint based on capacity, but rather because the conversation around estimation is itself useful for uncovering hidden complexity.
 I'll say that again: we estimate our tickets, but not so we can plan a "full" sprint, but because the estimation process itself helps share knowledge and build team cohesion.